linked in pixel

 Pinterest Logo

 Yoga originated in ancient India over 5,000 years ago.
-The Sanskrit root word “yui” means to yoke, bind or join together.
-Yoga is a spiritual practice that aims to create a union with the body, mind and spirit.
-It's a path to realizing one's identity — the true essence of being — so that one can achieve liberation.
+The Sanskrit word "yui" means to unite.
+It is a spiritual practice that aims to connect the body, mind, and spirit, helping individuals realize their true identity and achieve liberation.

-Today, in the Western world, yoga is used to promote physical and emotional well-being.
-Research has shown that cancer survivors who practice yoga may benefit and overcome the negative effects of the disease.
-Yoga is not a cure for cancer, but it is part of a holistic approach that emphasizes the physical, emotional, mental and spiritual well-being of an individual.
+In the Western world today, yoga is often used to promote physical and emotional well-being.
+Research has shown that cancer survivors who practice yoga can benefit by alleviating some of the adverse effects associated with the disease.
+While yoga is not a cure for cancer, it plays a key role in a holistic approach that emphasizes the overall well-being — physical, emotional, mental and spiritual — of an individual.

-A cancer diagnosis can take a considerable emotional, mental and physical toll on a person.
-Patients are often overwhelmed by the required tests and procedures, while navigating a way of life that no longer seems familiar.
-To combat these stressors, cancer survivors can benefit from techniques that relax and calm, one of which is the practice of yoga.
-With the application of a customized sequence of yoga postures, breathing techniques and guided meditation, patients can heal mindfully from the inside out.
+A cancer diagnosis can significantly impact a person's emotional, mental, and physical well-being.
+Patients often feel overwhelmed by the numerous tests and procedures they must undergo, all while adjusting to a life that no longer feels familiar.
+To help manage these stressors, cancer survivors can benefit from relaxation techniques, one of which is yoga.
+By incorporating a customized sequence of yoga postures, breathing techniques and guided meditation, patients can experience mindful healing from the inside out.

 Benefits include:

 • More energy.
-One of the most common complaints of patients is cancer-related fatigue.
-Studies have shown that those who practiced yoga as part of their exercise program experienced significantly less cancer-related physical and mental fatigue.
+One of the most common complaints among cancer patients is fatigue.
+Studies have shown that those who practiced yoga as part of their exercise program experienced significantly less physical and mental fatigue related to cancer.

 • Better physical mobility.
-Lack of physical movement from surgery or other treatments also affects cancer survivors.
-Daily tasks once considered easy may now be more challenging because of stiffness or pain.
-A regular yoga practice can help improve flexibility, develop a better range of motion, build strength and can help break up scar tissue in affected areas.
-It also gives survivors a chance to feel empowered in their healing process.
+Cancer survivors often experience physical limitations due to surgery or other treatments, which can make daily tasks more challenging due to stiffness or pain.
+Engaging in regular yoga practice can be beneficial as it helps improve flexibility, enhances the range of motion, builds strength, and can help break up scar tissue in affected areas.
+Additionally, yoga offers survivors an opportunity to feel empowered throughout their healing journey.

 • Restful sleep.
-Patients must get enough sleep so that the body can heal.
-Because of the physical and emotional stress brought on by the disease, this may be challenging.
-Yoga meditation and breathing techniques calm the mind and body and bring one to a more peaceful and relaxed state, which can help with sleep quality and duration.
+Patients need to get enough sleep to facilitate healing.
+However, the physical and emotional stress of the illness can make this difficult.
+Practicing yoga, meditation, and breathing techniques can help calm the mind and body, leading to a more peaceful and relaxed state, which, in turn, can improve both the quality and duration of sleep.

 You may also be interested in: